 As we enter the narrow channel to Northwestern Fjord, we look for Rhinoceros Auklet, Horned Puffin, possibly Ancient Murrelet, and, by small freshwater inlet streams, the rare Kittlitz Murrelet.
 The boat must navigate floating ice, recently calved from Northwest Glacier; our captain pulls up quite close to this glacier, turns off the engine, and lets us float among the sights and sounds of this actively calving glacier — extraordinary!
 We then venture into deeper water where we look for Sooty and Short-tailed Shearwaters, more common at this time of year.
 As we reenter Resurrection Bay, we hope to get a glimpse of the rare Red-faced Cormorant, and hope to find Black Oystercatcher in a rocky bay.

-After a very full day, dinner is at your leisure — choose from several great options close to our hotel.
+After a very full day, dinner is at a favorite Seward restaurant.

 Thurs., Aug.
 10 : Seward Birding Hotspots | Tern Lake | Soldotna | Homer

 Our birders can be out early for some optional birding at a couple of hotspots and a local feeder in Seward.
 Mid-morning we depart, following the shoreline of Turnagain Arm while we enjoy views of snow-capped mountains.
 We finish the day in Homer, our home for the next three nights.

 Accommodations at the Lands End Hotel, Homer (B,L,D)